Liz0424/hackthon-mindspark-3-team-fight-on/README.txt

 2. Detecting the eye fixation (close/open) and position which is the common sign of sleepiness.

-By detecting the driver's drowsiness accurately and actively, we can force him to either stop driving (autonomous car can switch off) or warn him about his situation or force him to reduce the speed of his vehicle.
+By detecting the driver's drowsiness accurately and actively, we can force him to either stop driving (autonomous car can switch off) or warn him about his situation or force him to reduce the speed of his vehicle, and navigate to the nearest rest area.
 We can also use this information to decide/rate the driving eligibility.